jcrecio/isabelle-proof-generator/README.md

     - cuda: Infer using GPU
     - half: Infer using GPU with half precision
     - low: Infer using GPU with low CPU memory usage

+There is a console application that will ask for an optional context, and for the problem to infer a proof from.